vfridkin/GetCleanData/CodeBook.md

 ###### activityName
     name of one of six activities performed wearing a smartphone (Samsung Galaxy S II) on the waist (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 ###### subject
-    number between 1 and 30 identifying the person who performend the activity
+    number between 1 and 30 identifying the person who performed the activity
 #### Observation variables
 ###### [t|f][Body|Gravity][Acc|Gyro]\<Jerk\>\<Mag\>\_[mean|std]\<\_\>\<X|Y|X\>
 - Unit Of Measure: The values of these variables are based on measurements normalised and bounded within [-1,1].